juandefelix/my_notes/README.md

 ### Git Fetch
-In you local repo there are some branches called “Remote Tracking Branches” and you can access them typing
+In you local repo there are some branches called “Remote Tracking Branches”.
+You can list them typing
 `git branch -r`
 You can not checkout to this branches.
-When you fetch, you ask to bring to this branches the changes made in the correspondent remote and branch repo.
+When you fetch, you are asking to bring to this branches the changes made in the correspondent remote and branch repo.
-In orger to integrate these changes to you local repo you have to merge them.
+In order to integrate these changes to you local repo, you have to merge them.
 You can do this by:
 ```
 git checkout your-branch
 git merge remote/branch